-The proposed measure does not outperform the baseline based on MBSTOI.
+This paper proposed to apply the combination of a hearing loss model, a VQ-CPC feature extractor and trained predictor to predict the intelligibility from binaural signals processed using hearing aids algorithms.
+This prediction is done non-intrusively, using only the target signal and the audiogram of the target listener as input.
+The evaluation is conducted on the CPC1 dataset and this measure was submitted to this challenge.
+The proposed measure does not outperform the MBSTOI-based baseline and, perhaps more importantly, fails even when compared to the other considered non-intrusive benchmark measures.
 As the proposed measure is non-intrusive, this was expected.
 However, it performs poorly compared to \overline{SRMR}{norm} , despite using a more complex predicting function.
-This is disappointing considering the encouraging results obtained using VQ-CPC features.
-This might be due to the relatively small training dataset, compared to previous work.
-Further analysis, e.g., using results on the unseen test set, would be helpful to investigate this behaviour.
+This is disappointing considering the encouraging results obtained using VQ-CPC features in our prior work.
+This might be due to the relatively small training dataset compared to the dataset used in our previous work.
+Future research, including in future prediction challenges, would be helpful to investigate this behaviour further.